abishekpadaki/airbnb_insights/README.md

 2. The script will start scraping Airbnb listings for different cities provided in the `Code/Scraper/cities_list.json` file.

 3. The script generates CSV files with Airbnb listings for each coast (East, West, North, South, Central).
 The files will be named `listings_<coast_name>_coast.csv`.
+These files will be stored in the directory where you run the command.

 4. If there is a failure during the scraping of a specific listing, the script will save all the previously scraped listings to the corresponding CSV file and move on to the next listing.

 ## Run a sample test

-(The code has already been modified to generate a small dataset of the city of SF, so you can skip this.)
+(The code has already been modified to generate a small dataset of the city of SF, so you can skip this.
+On running, the execution should take around 3-5 mins to complete.)

 In order to run the scraper as a demo and generate a smaller dataset, you can make the following modifications: